Blog

 The Decibels (dB) Scale

-The decibels (dB) scale is more convenient than a linear scale when dealing with signal loss or gain (dB), or power (dBm).
+The decibels (dB) scale is a base 10 logarithmic scale and is more convenient when dealing with signal power, loss, or gain.

 dB = 10 log10(ratio)